CamposRF/HOWLish/HOWLish/README.md

 - [here](https://drive.google.com/file/d/1SdULuhgMdjlN5rLRAPm1dW6M6ASdT6Pp/view?usp=drive_link) for the TensorFlow SavedModel format;
 - [here](https://drive.google.com/file/d/1Sdt5TwN-OteMp7fV7ub9G109d-dSo8du/view?usp=sharing) for the frozen graph format;

-## Usage
+## Deployment

-Its target deployment enviornment is the detection of wolf howling events in recorded soundscapes, specificly in the context of passive acoustic wolf monitoring protocols.
+HOWLish target deployment enviornment are passive acoustic wolf monitoring protocols.
+Ultimatly, we developed HOWLish to establish a baseline for free pretrained tools for automated wolf howl detection.

-We developed HOWLish to widen the logistic bottleneck of detecting wolf howls in recorded soundcapes.

-Passive acoustic monitoring of wolves naturally warrants the deployment of large numbers of ARUs that soon become a logistic nightmare to handle.
-We thus set out to provide the scietific and conservation community with a free and already trained tool that could facilitate the detection of howls in recorded data.
-Although currently locked behing the user's ability to deploy a CNN, HOWLish is trained, free, and ready to be deployed in passive acoustic monitoring operations - or any other operation looking to detect wolf howls.
+Since HOWLish is but a CNN that classifies 96 x 64

 We also made the detection pipeline - a series of pre and post processing rules - we have been using since 2023 available to anyone who whishes to use it.

 ## Detection pipeline

+In a real-world deployment setting, HOWLish was able to retrieve 81.3% of the howling events we detected through manual classification.
+Automated inference using HOWLish offered 22-fold reduction in the volume of data that needed to be manually processed by an operator, and a 15-fold reduction in operator time, when compared to manual annotation.

 ### Credits
 The detection pipeline makes use of preprocessing scripts from teh original [VGGish repository](https://github.com/tensorflow/models/tree/master/research/audioset/vggish), all licensed under Apache License 2.0.
 We documented all changes to these scripts and included a link to the original version.